 He has a PhD from Stanford University.

-Independent non-executive Director, member of the Group Audit Committee and Group Risk Committee
+Independent non-executive Director, Chairman of the Conduct & Values Committee, member of the Group Audit Committee and the Group Risk Committee

-Independent non-executive Director, member of the Nomination Committee and the Corporate Sustainability Committee
+Independent non-executive Director, member of the Group Remuneration Committee and the Nomination Committee